theshaneobrien/3DPrintProfileRetrieval/README.md

 I have only tested this with Simplify3D 4.1.2, but it should be backwards compatible...
 I just don't know how far

+## Stuff I Shouldn't Have To Say
+I am not responsible for anything bad that happens to your 3D Printer as a result of you using this script.

+If you are worried, review the code, review the gCode file, review the temperatures, review the cooling, review the print volume settings.

+DO NOT DOWNLOAD GCODE / PROFILES FROM SOURCES YOU DO NOT TRUST